Student Attendance Rate

 2) Perform a student headcount during surprise spot checks in target schools.
 You should do at least 3 surprise spot checks throughout the year/ semester, always focusing on the same classes.
 Increase the frequency if working in emergency contexts, capacity permitted.

-4) To calculate the overall attendance rate, divide the average number of students present during your monitoring visits in a given period by the number of students enrolled in the monitored classes and multiply the result by 100.
+4) To calculate the overall attendance rate, divide the average number of students present during your monitoring visits in a given period by the number of students enrolled in the monitored classes.
+Multiply the result by 100 to convert it to a percentage.

 1) Attendance rate is prone to significant seasonal differences.
 Do your best to collect baseline and endline data in the same months (or even weeks) of a year; otherwise it is very likely that they will not be comparable.